Western Michigan vs. Ball State NCAA Football Odds, Plays and Insights | October 9, 2021

 - Western Michigan's games this year have gone over the total in one out of five opportunities (20%).

-- In games that Western Michigan totals more than 406.2 yards, the team is 2-0-1 against the spread and 3-0 overall.
+- Western Michigan is 2-0-1 against the spread and 3-0 overall when the team picks up over 406.2 yards.

-- The Broncos have turned the ball over two times this season, two fewer than the Cardinals have forced (4).
+- This year, the Broncos have two turnovers, two fewer than the Cardinals have takeaways (4).

 - Find the latest spread and moneyline odds for Western Michigan at SISportsbook.